denosaurs/event/README.md

 [![Dependencies](https://img.shields.io/github/workflow/status/denosaurs/event/depsbot?label=dependencies)](https://github.com/denosaurs/depsbot)
 [![License](https://img.shields.io/github/license/denosaurs/event)](https://github.com/denosaurs/event/blob/master/LICENSE)

-A strictly typed event emitter with asyncIterator support.
+Strictly typed event emitter with asynciterator support.

 Events should be defined as a literal object type where the key is the event name, and the value is a tuple with any amount of elements of any type.

+---
-> caveat: events must be a type, and can't be an interface due to their design differences.
+> ⚠️ Events must be a type, and can't be an interface due to their design differences.
+---

 ```ts
 type Events = {